skybaseinnovations/employee-handbook/docs/leave.md

 ### FAQs

-**Q1: What happens if I don’t use my annual leave by the end of the fiscal year?**
+**Q1: What happens if I don’t use my Earned/Casual leave by the end of the 4-month period?**

-- **A1**: Any unused annual leave will not carry over to the next year and cannot be exchanged for financial compensation.
-We encourage you to plan your vacations accordingly to utilize your entitled leave within the fiscal year.
+- **A1**: Any unused Earned/Casual leave will not carry over to the next period and cannot be exchanged for financial compensation.
+We encourage you to plan your time off accordingly.

-**Q2: Can sick leave be converted into annual leave or encashed if unused?**
+**Q2: Can sick leave be converted into Earned/Casual leave or encashed if unused?**

-- **A2**: No, sick leave is intended specifically for health-related absences and cannot be converted into annual leave or encashed.
+- **A2**: No, sick leave is intended specifically for health-related absences and cannot be converted into other leave types or encashed.

-**Q3: Are there any exceptions to the policy for annual leave expiration?**
+**Q3: Are there any exceptions to the policy for leave expiration?**

 - **A3**: Currently, there are no exceptions.
-All employees are encouraged to manage their leave to take advantage of their annual leave entitlement within the fiscal year.
+All employees are encouraged to manage their leave to take advantage of their entitlement within the respective periods.